 At the start of 2021, OnePlus had a pretty dire reputation for software updates on anything besides current-generation flagship phones.
 However, things have improved over the past year, with flagships now able to boast three years of platform updates and four years of security patches.

 But one area where the company still lags behind is Android security patches.
 Unfortunately, its turnaround in this area has been patchy at best, even on its most expensive phones, typically slowing the pace of security patches a few months after each new phone launches.
-For example, the OnePlus 9 Pro currently sits on the July 2021 patch level, two months behind Samsung and Google.
-And while not as sexy as new OS or feature updates, security is a vital part of supporting a device in the long term.
+While not as sexy as new OS or feature updates, security is a vital part of supporting a device in the long term.

 The OnePlus Nord series has largely steamrolled over the "vanilla" OnePlus flagship for the past couple of generations, boasting comparable features and performance at a significantly lower price.
 The regular, non-Pro OnePlus 8 was a tough sell when considered alongside the OG Nord, and the same held true for the OnePlus 9 and Nord 2.